kuure/wra410-class-examples/README.md

-# WRA 410
+# WRA 410 Class Examples

-## Class Repository
+## Spring 2025

-This git repository ('repo') will contain all the code displayed or talked about in class.
+This repository will contain:

-Instructions for following along will be discussed in class.
+- Any code examples from class in a folder corresponding to the week of the semester
+- Any lecture notes in markdown format in the `lecture-notes` folder